ShinyTrinkets/twofold.ts/docs/readme.md

 # TwoFold (2✂︎f) tags

-The TwoFold tags are just regular TypeScript/ JavaScript functions.
+TwoFold (2✂︎f) tags are just regular TypeScript/ JavaScript functions.

 They receive as input the text inside the tags (in case of double tags), extra tag props and user settings (in case they are defined).